mp911de/logstash-gelf/README.md

 JBoss 7 Configuration
 --------------
-You need to include the library as module, then add following lines to your configuration:
+You need to include the library as module (see download above), then add following lines to your configuration:

 standalone.xml